AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 *THE NAME DIRECTION VECTOR IS NOT THE BEST CHOSEN NAME, SINCE IT IS ACTUALLY POINTING IN THE REVERSE OF WHAT IT IS TARGETING.
 SO ITS REALLY POINTING FROM THE CAMERA TARGET FROM THE CAMERA POSITION*

-Next we have a camera front position which is where the camera is pointing.

-`glm::vec3 cameraFront = glm::vec3(0.0f, 0.0f, -1.0f);`

 **3. Right Axis**